A dead mall

 I found out later that this fascinating remnant of past retail was the Central Park Mall, which opened a few years after the originally open air North Star in 1968 as San Antonio’s first fully enclosed mall.
 Sears and Dillard’s served as the two anchors in the barbell shaped, bi-level retail facility and were joined by about 100 smaller shops.
 Innovations found in the early shopping center included a water fountain in center court representing the four seasons as well as a Venetian carousel.

 Central Park Mall saw much success through the nineties until its neighbor to the east embarked on a large expansion that added new anchors and even a second level, while Central Park never really changed.
 The interior concourse was shuttered in the early aughts, with the balance of the structure not including Sears demolished just a few years later.
-Sears finally closed their store in 2018 and the building was demolished as well, leaving no trace of Central Park Mall at what is now called Park North.
+Sears finally closed their store in 2018 and is the only original building left at what is now called Park North.